 Hair removal options – Melbourne

 Removing unwanted hair has long been a human pursuit.
 We wax, shave, pluck and cream our hair away, and some cultures have been doing this since the dawn of time.
 Now, we have a long-lasting hair removal system – laser hair removal.

 Who can and can’t get laser hair removal

 There was a time when laser hair removal was only for those with dark hair and fair skin – the laser required the contrast to work.
 Lasers are much better now, allowing a wider range of people to benefit from laser hair removal, but red and white hair does not respond to the laser because it isn’t dark enough.

 Enrich is a reliable, trusted laser hair removal specialist in Melbourne

-Enrich has been at the forefront of laser hair removal, always keeping up-to-date with the very best lasers and equipment, and the best processes and techniques to get your hair off, permanently.
+Enrich has been at the forefront of laser hair removal, always keeping up-to-date with the very best lasers and equipment, and the best processes and techniques to get your hair off.
 We have been around for 35 years, with laser hair removal one of our staple crafts.

 How does laser hair removal actually work?

 The laser beam – tuned up to the exact frequency it needs to be for your hair and skin tone – penetrates the root of the hair follicle.
 This destroys the hair follicle and removes its ability to produce a hair, thus ‘removing’ the hair.